polar-analytics/fast-inc/README.md

 At Polar, we work with React, NodeJs, and TypeScript.
 But for this test, feel free to use the tech you are the most confortable with; you will be judged on result and code quality, not on the tech stack.

+Please try to not use third-party npm packages unless really necessary.
+We prefer an ugly UX than a copy-paste from Material UI.

 Please, push your work to a **private** git repo, and share it with us:

 - scalpweb@gmail.com